orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

 - `success-message`: show a success message
     - parameters
-        - `message`: resource key pointing to the message
+        - `resource`: resource key pointing to the message
 - `error-message`: show an error message
     - parameters
-        - `message`: resource key pointing to the message
+        - `resource`: resource key pointing to the message

 ### Running a sub-process